 - We are specialist medical negligence solicitors* with over 40 years’ experience.

 - We understand that our client’s primary focus is to get answers and not necessarily to bring a medical negligence claim*.
 We help our clients get the answers they need.

 - We advise and represent clients from all across the country.
-Our medical negligence solicitors* can meet you at our Dublin or Naas office, or indeed over Zoom, Gotomeeting or other digital consultation platforms we use.
+Our medical negligence solicitors generally meet our Dublin based clients at our Pembroke Street office.
+Although our Naas offices are often more convenient for clients from areas like Tallaght, Lucan, Rathcoole and Clondalkin.
+We can also arrange consultations, over phone, Zoom, or other digital consultation platforms we use.

 Helping clients to Get Answers

-Most clients who come in to our office are not looking for medical negligence compensation*, they are looking for answers.
-Something went wrong with their medical treatment, and either they do not understand what happened; or they feel that their questions or concerns have been dismissed; or they were not told what happened; or else they do not believe what they have been told.
+Most clients who walk into our Dublin office are not looking for medical negligence compensation*, they are looking for answers.
+Something went wrong with their medical treatment, and either they do not understand what happened, or they feel that their questions or concerns have been dismissed, or they were not told what happened; or else they do not believe what they have been told.

 What is a Medical Negligence Claim*?

 Medical negligence* or clinical negligence claim* are essentially personal injury claims* arising out of a negligent medical error or misdiagnoses.
 Medical Negligence claims* generally arise where: